gabriel-montagne/roman-numbers-convertor/README.md

         > gcloud auth login

 5. A browser window will appear.
 Select your user and login into your account.
-6. A confirmation page will appear asking you to allow Google Clouds SDK to access your account.
+6. A confirmation page will appear asking you to allow Google Cloud SDK to access your account.
 Click Allow button.
 7. In the up-right corner of the page you will find Console button.
 Click it to navigate to the console.
 8. Open the projects window by clicking the dropdown arrow situated at the right side of title (Google Cloud Platform)